Extremely amenable automorphism groups of countable structures: The Complexity of the Equivalence between Distance Value Sets

-Next we turn to equivalence relations $\sim_{\mathsf{CDVS}_0}$.
-Here we consider another equivalence relation defined and studied by Calderoni--Marker--Motto Ros--Shani \cite{CMMRS}.
+To obtain some upper and lower bounds for $\sim_{\mathsf{CDVS}_0}$ in the Borel reducibility hierarchy, we consider another equivalence relation defined and studied by Calderoni--Marker--Motto Ros--Shani \cite{CMMRS}.
 Let $\mathsf{ArGp}$ be the space of all countable Archimedean ordered groups, and let $\cong_{\mathsf{ArGp}}$ denote the isomorphism relation on $\mathsf{ArGp}$.
 It was proved in \cite{CMMRS} that

 Here we prove the following facts.

 \begin{lemma} $\cong_{\mathsf{ArGp}}\ \leq_B\ \sim_{\mathsf{CDVS}_0}$. \end{lemma}

 \begin{proof} By a theorem of H\"{o}lder (see Theorem~2.1 of \cite{CMMRS}), every element of $\mathsf{ArGp}$ is isomorphic to a subgroup of $\mathbb{R}$ with the natural order of real numbers.
 Thus we may regard $\mathsf{ArGp}$ as the space of all countable subgroups of $\mathbb{R}$ with the natural order.
 Note that if $G\in \mathsf{ArGp}$ and $\inf [G\cap (0,+\infty)]\neq 0$, then $G$ is isomorphic to $\mathbb{Z}$.
 Let $\mathsf{ArGp}_0$ be the space of all elements of $\mathsf{ArGp}$ which are not isomorphic to $\mathbb{Z}$.
 Then $\mathsf{ArGp}\setminus\mathsf{ArGp}_0$ consists of exactly one isomorphism class of $\mathsf{ArGp}$, and it follows easily that $\cong_{\mathsf{ArGp}}\ \leq_B\ \cong_{\mathsf{ArGp}_0}$.